Ethancd19/LBand-Satellite-Tracking-System/README.md

 Welcome to the central repository for the L-Band Satellite Tracking and Characterization System.
 This repository serves as a directory and overview for the project, guiding you to the separate components that comprise the full system: the back end and the front end.

 ## Back End
 The back end of our system is the powerhouse behind the operations, handling data processing, signal analysis, and other core functionalities.
-This crucial part of the project is managed by my partner, who will provide detailed information and updates in the back-end repository.
+More detailed information and updates can be found in the back-end repository.

 **Repository Link:** [Back-End Repository](https://github.com/samueltv250/MDE)